airpair/git-powered-collaborative-blogging/post.md

 As developers, we've see hands down what Ridley is talking about.
 Every year the cycle of new frameworks appearing, spreading world-wide and becoming second best, gets shorter.

-Developer ideas having sex is old news, largely thanks to GitHub.
+Largely thanks to GitHub, Developer ideas having sex is old news.
 By removing friction for the common developer to wield Git, they made Open Source mainstream.
-These days, we programmers are a particular intellectually promiscous breed.
-But I'm still awed and thankful to those GitHubbers who first empowered developers, that had never met, to collaborate, contribute, discuss and form bonds while improving common code.
+I'm still awed and thankful to those GitHubbers who first empowered developers, who had never met, to collaborate, contribute, discuss and form bonds while improving common code.

 ** 2.1.3 AirPair => Social Authoring**

-By deduction, and indeed AirPair's whole thesis for existing, is an observation around the acceleration of software ideas.
+AirPair's whole thesis for existing, is observing a need around the acceleration of software ideas.
 As we make better software faster and faster, we'll need more efficient and powerful ways to express, share and consume the knowledge emedded in our code.

-AirPair's is known primarily for connecting developers over video chat for one-on-one help.
-But our broader mission is to find new ways to create new relationships that enable hyper efficient knowledge share.
+We're primarily known for connecting developers over video chat for live one-on-one help.
+Our broader mission is to find new ways to create relationships between developers that enable more efficient knowledge share.

-We think there's a gap.
-Developers already have a universal ***long tail*** Q/A platform - StackOverflow.com - and there are many independent ***short tail*** content providers, publishing official documentation on their own Open Source frameworks and proprietray APIs.
-But where is the Wikipedia-like collection of quickstarts, tutorials and using by example in the trenches?
-We think it doesn't exist, no one has executed a collabortive model.
+We think we've identified a gap that fits perfectly under why we wake up and come to work.
+Developers already have a universal ***long tail*** Q/A platform - *StackOverflow.com*.
+We have plenty of independent ***short tail*** content providers, who publish official go-to documentation on pure and vanilla use cases with their own Open Source frameworks and proprietary APIs.
+But where is the Wikipedia-like collection of quickstarts, tutorials and usage by example in the trenches?
+We think it doesn't exist yet, because no one has executed a collabortive model.

-We'd like your help trying to reproduce for long form technical content what stackoverflow did for Q/A.
+We'd like your playing out an experiment to reproduce for long form technical content what Stackoverflow did for Q/A and Wikipedia did for encyclopedia knowledge.

 <!--Our new Git powered Posts section is aimed to enable  collaboration on more consolidated, refined and clearly expressed long form technical content than ever before.
 We all experienced the transformation journey GitHub took us on by ushering in the era of Social Coding.
 Now we'd like to reuse what they built mixed with a little AirPair spice and build out community based around passion for sharing developer knowledge and learning from one another.-->

 ### 2.2 Improving ROI on content investment

 We had great success in our first 6 months pushing community posts.
 The average post published on AirPair in January 2015 received more than 15,000 views.
-Our most trafficed post has been read more than 200,000 times and our 24 hour record is 35,000 vistors to a single post.
+Our most trafficed post has been read more than 200,000 times and our 24 hour record is 35,000 reads for a single post.

 ![AirPair Traffic Growth](/static/img/pages/postscomp/traffic-growth.png)

 The seeding phase was however, expensive and unsustainably heavy on internal manpower.
-To keep up the pace and quality encombent of our initial success, we needed to addres the following concerns.
+To keep up the quality and pace encombent of our initial success, we needed to addres the following concerns.

-**2.2.1 Crowdsource more of our content production workflow**
+**2.2.1 Crowdsourcing more of our content production workflow**

 Every publisher dreams of ***user generated content***  magically appearing on their site.
 From experience, we can tell you, great content takes time and energy.
-Before this iteration, each post consumed almost 10 hours:
+Before now, each post consumed almost 10 internal hours:

 - Sourcing authors
 - Considering proposals
 - Editing, formating & QA
 - Marketing & promotion

-There is no shortcut, that time investment must come from somewhere.
-So we're hoping GitHub combined withour community review system will allow anyone to submit a post, the community to share the load and organically bubble the most popular posts to our attention.
+We know there's no shortcut, so we're attempting to use GitHub and our review system distribute those hours across contributors.
+The community can now review, rate and help with QA.
+The best posts will organically bubble to top, which we will give extra internal marketing and promotional effort.

 **2.2.2 Reducing content half life**

-As an author devoting personal energy, or publisher comissioning content, the main goal is for what you produce to stay relevant for as long as possible.
+As an author devoting personal energy, or publisher comissioning content, ROI improves if what you publish stays relevant longer.
 We've covered how software moves exceptionally quick.
-The unfortunate ramification is Software content decays exeptional fast too.
+The unfortunate bi-product is, software content decays exeptional fast too.

 Often the principals of a piece remain relevant, but as new framework versions emerge, it becomes unclear if the content is still useful.

-Git provides a scalable way to accept maintenace updates.
-It even has the ablity to tag iterations of a post as relevant to specific framework versions.
+Git provides a scalable way to maintenace posts through forks and pull requests.
+It could even be used to tag and retrieve iterations of a post as relevant a specific framework version.

-### 2.3 Ways Git Enhances The Author's Experience
+### 2.3 Ways GitHub Enhances The Author's Experience

-*** Sharing the load ***
+*** Sharing editoral load ***

-Collaborating means fresh eyes to double-check your content and form.
 Editing a particuarly time and energy intensive procecess.
-The last 10% of changes usually require a disproportional amount of time and are the least fun.
-With an active reviewing community authors will save time editing and be able to focus more energy on the substance of their pieces.
+The last 10% of changes usually require a disproportionate amount of time and are the least fun...
+The same git flow you know and love for code review can also empower fresh eyes to double-check your content and form so you can  focus more energy on the substance of your piece.

-*** Interaction as self improvement ***

-The GitHub discussions and comments model around Pull Requests provide an amazing opportunity re-thinking and evolving subject matter thought, before reaching a publishable iteration.
-Even less advanced readers will force you to re-think how present concepts in clearer ways.

 If you've always wanted to improve your writing, a portion of reiewers will be happy to help you express better grammar and style.

-** 2.3.1 Adding collaboration to technical long form **

-We've covered bits of this already.
-But
+*** Discussing evolving ideas ***

+GitHub issues, discussions and comment provide an amazing opportunity to get feedback that will force you to re-think the subject matter.
+Other influencers will help you re-inforce arguments and even less advanced readers can help you simplify how you present concepts in clearer ways.

 ## 3 What we built